sourav90in/Traffic-Sign-Classifer/Writeup_Traffic_Sign_Classification.md

 # **Traffic Sign Recognition**

+## Overview

+In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
+You will train and validate a model so it can classify traffic sign images using the German Traffic Sign Dataset.
+After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.

 ## Writeup

 ### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.